Alloyd031/UWPStation/README.md

 # UWPStation

-UWPStation is an app that looks almost like VMware Workstation.
+UWPStation is an app that looks like VMware Workstation.

 # Known Issues